puppybits/automagical/README.md

 auto react --install redux
 ```

-By default auto-magical will upgrade every library to the
+By default automagical will upgrade every library to the
 highest version number (betas are opt-in only).
 If something
 doesn't work reinstall with the `--safe` flag to use the specific
 library version in the original package.json.